Table of Contents

 Source: BrightLocal, Think with Google, Oberlo

-but voice is not only more verbose, it also carries significantly more paralinguistic information—prosodic features like pitch, cadence, as well as temporal dynamics that encode sentiment, sarcasm, and intent. text lacks this entirely /s.
+note that voice is not only more verbose it also carries significantly more paralinguistic information — prosodic features like pitch, cadence, as well as temporal dynamics that encode sentiment, sarcasm, and intent. text lacks this entirely /s.

-im not sure how much needs to be explicitly measured. like u could do some supervised sentiment analysis classification algorithms, or u could have it be intuited by the voice mode models. more and more so, im willing to take the bitter lesson and let the neural nets learn sarcasm independently. same has applied to fluid dynamics simulations, chess engine moves and image segmentation. from there, you can do ablation probing for understanding the conejctures implied by NN models instead trying to armchair mathematic proofs. you can learn the underlying manifold that the NN discovered, rather than trying to discover it yourself.
+i’m not sure how much needs to be explicitly measured. like you could do some supervised sentiment analysis classification algorithms, or you could have it be intuited by the omni models. more and more so, as we scale ad infinitum, i’m willing to take the bitter lesson and let the neural nets learn sarcasm independently. same has applied to fluid dynamics simulations, chess engine moves and image segmentation. if ur curious how they learned these world models, you can always do ablation probing on the conjectures implied by NN models. tbh i think we should solve physics this way more generally; instead of trying to armchair mathematical proofs, we learn the underlying manifold that the NN discovered.

-Why haven’t brands fully exploited multimodal AI for shoppable video and voice shopping?
-Despite AR/VR growth, voice-first commerce remains <1 % of e-com spend—an untapped frontier for “ask and buy” agentic experiences in headsets and smart speakers.
+small aside but why haven’t brands fully exploited multimodal AI for shoppable video and voice shopping? despite AR/VR growth, voice-first commerce remains <1% of e-commerce spend … probably bc it hasnt been ‘good enough’. i wouldnt be surprised to see a boon of this in late 2025. the frontier for “ask and buy” agentic experiences in headsets and smart speakers are very very feasible. u read more of this rant in my 125pg schizofesto lol

 image

-Say you want to compare restaurant options.
-Most likely, a scrollable map with location pins, overlays with photos or reviews, and buttons for common filters will be more effective than typing all your criteria into a chat interface and reading the results one at a time.
+say you want to compare restaurant options. a scrollable map with pins, photo overlays, and filter buttons will be more effective than typing criteria into a chat interface and reading results one at a time. some interfaces are just better suited to certain tasks.

 Figure: AI Shopping market map.

-• Vision is much higher bandwidth: about 20MB/s.
+Vision is much higher bandwidth: about 20MB/s.
 Each of the two optical nerves has 1 million nerve fibers, each carrying about 10 bytes per second.
-A 4 year-old child has been awake a total 16,000 hours, which translates into 1x10^15 bytes.
+A 4-year-old child has been awake a total of 16,000 hours, which translates into 1×10¹⁵ bytes.

-- The data bandwidth of visual perception is roughly 16 million times higher than the data bandwidth of written (or spoken) language.
+- visual perception bandwidth is 16 million times higher than language.

-- In a mere 4 years, a child has seen 50 times more data than the biggest LLMs trained on all the text publicly available on the internet.
+- in 4 years, a child sees 50× more data than the biggest LLMs trained on all public internet text.

-be my eyes is a clever way to integrate data collect/ray-bans style ‘see what you see’ but for a good cause: they help blind ppl navigate.https://www.bemyeyes.com/
+in the meanwhile, be my eyes is a clever way to integrate data collect/ray-bans style ‘see what you see’ but for a good cause: they help blind ppl navigate. recently they integrated GPT-4V for instant, 24/7 visual assistance.

 thought

 One of the single greatest puzzles about the human brain is how the damn thing works at all when most neurons fire 10–20 times per second, or 200Hz tops.
-In neurology, the “hundred-step rule” is that any postulated operation has to complete in at most 100 sequential steps—you can be as parallel as you like, but you can’t postulate more than 100 (preferably fewer) neural spikes one after the other.
+In neurology, the “hundred-step rule” is that any postulated operation has to complete in at most 100 sequential steps—you can postulate as much parallelism as you like, but you can’t postulate more than 100 (preferably fewer) neural spikes one after the other.

 Can you imagine having to program using 100Hz CPUs, no matter how many of them you had?
 You’d also need a hundred billion processors just to get anything done in realtime.